43H1-BOI/Probability-Statistics/README.md

 This explanation simplifies hypothesis testing and shows how it helps in real-life decision-making.

+---

+### Properties of the Sign Test

+The **Sign Test** is a non-parametric statistical method used to test hypotheses about the median of a population or to compare paired samples.
+Its key properties are:

+---

+1. **Non-Parametric Nature**
+   - The Sign Test does not assume a specific distribution (e.g., normal distribution) for the data.
+   - It only relies on the signs of the differences (+ or -) rather than their magnitudes.

+2. **Tests the Median**
+   - It is used to test hypotheses about a population **median** or to compare paired samples by checking the number of positive and negative signs in the differences.

+3. **Focus on Paired Data**
+   - It is commonly applied to paired or matched samples, such as before-and-after scenarios or comparing two related datasets.

+4. **Robust to Outliers**
+   - The test is unaffected by extreme values since it only considers whether differences are positive or negative, ignoring their size.

+5. **Symmetry Assumption**
+   - The population distribution is assumed to be symmetric about the median when testing for the population median.

+6. **Suitable for Small Samples**
+   - It is an effective method for small sample sizes where parametric tests may not be appropriate due to lack of normality.

+7. **Simple and Easy to Compute**
+   - The test involves counting the number of positive and negative signs, making it straightforward to perform without complex calculations.

+8. **One-Sided and Two-Sided Tests**
+   - The Sign Test can be used for both:
+     - **One-sided hypothesis tests**: Checks if the median is greater than or less than a given value.
+     - **Two-sided hypothesis tests**: Checks if the median is different from a given value.

+9. **Alternative to t-Test**
+   - It serves as an alternative to the paired t-test when the data does not meet the assumptions of normality or when dealing with ordinal data.

+---

+### Example:
+Suppose you are testing the effectiveness of a new drug by measuring patient weights **before** and **after** treatment.
+For each patient:
+   - If weight increased, assign a **+** sign.
+   - If weight decreased, assign a **-** sign.
+   - Count the signs to determine if the majority show improvement and test the hypothesis about the treatment's effectiveness.

+---

+The **Sign Test** is a simple, reliable method for analyzing non-normal data or ordinal data, making it a versatile tool in statistical analysis.

+---

 ### Q7 B. What is a Non-Parametric Test?

 A non-parametric test is a type of statistical test that does not assume a specific distribution for the data.
 These tests are used when you cannot assume that the data follows a normal distribution.
 They are often used with small sample sizes, ordinal data, or non-continuous data.